‚aye‘ tells a story of a fictitious growing up in Scotland. I use this city as a stage to tell my own ‚German‘ history.

 My own past lay in front of me, one that I had never documented. ‘aye‘ tells of personal encounters with people living in Glasgow.
 By experiencing stories with them, I recognise my own socialisation more clearly.

 By engaging people, I tell my own story.
 Parallels to my life back then in the 70s and 80s are emerging.
 I creep through the social housing of the suburbs again and again and find myself standing before my childhoods front door.
-I encounter things, places and people I once ran away from in fear of becoming them.
+I encounter things, places and most important people I once ran away from in fear of becoming them.
 Today I speak their language and see that I am carved from the same wood.

 ‘aye‘ replaces any gap in this language and not only means ‘yes‘ or ‘what?‘ but also shows consent and encouragement – exactly what I look for in this city.